 2/3 of a cluster.

-An account maintained by the runtime and provided to programs which provide cluster state such as current tick height, rewards points values, etc. Sysvars can either be passed to the program as an account or queried by the program via a syscall.
+A system account.
+Sysvars provide cluster state information such as current tick height, rewards points values, etc. Programs can access Sysvars via a Sysvar account (pubkey) or by querying via a syscall.

 A ledger entry that estimates wallclock duration.

 Transactions per second.

 A set of transactions that may be executed in parallel.